 BCL Susie (Stock Updating Sales Invoicing Electronically) used a magnetic drum store and the Molecular18 computer system which was was an 18 bit, dual accumulator, programmable computer, with a typical minicomputer architecture.
 The Molecular could address up to 64K words of memory.
 In later models, memory extensions were made available by the use of bank switching.

 The only system controls are the keys of the typewriter keyboards on the input/output writers, apart from a few switches for program selection and automatic input and output.
-Therefore, any reasonably intelligent typists could soon learn to operate the equipment.
+This made it easy for typists to pick it up quickly and learn to operate the equipment.

 The system had automatic Input and Output using either punched paper tape or edge-punched cards, a great deal of information which would otherwise have to be inserted by the typist, can be fed in automatically at far greater speed and with absolute accuracy, Susie can generate statistical information for further processing on a customers own computer or by a computer bureau as part of another operation, or for future use as standard input material.
 Susie can accept such items as customers' names and addresses, account numbers and so on, on one card, and standard item descriptions and prices on another.
 Fed into Susie either individually or automatically by hopper, these cards make it unnecessary for the operator to type anything other than the variable information.
 Automatic input can increase Susie's memory capacity to virtually limitless proportions by replenishing it in sections from stored punched tape or cards.